 So when the four Americans, along with a German and some other guy who dies too early to be of any interest to me, head up to the ruins, I don’t have a lot of sympathy.
 I didn’t when I read the book, either – the characters were some of the most unsympathetic whiners and jerks that I’ve come across since Eli Roth’s Cabin Fever.

-The meat of the film is their plight on top of the temple ruins, surrounded by the natives and dwelling among something too horrible for most florist shops.
+The crux of the film is their plight on top of the temple ruins, surrounded by the natives and dwelling among something too horrible for most florist shops.
 They can’t leave or they’ll die; they can’t stay or they’ll die.
 Choices, choices.